camunda/camunda-docs/docs/components/zeebe/deployment-guide/getting-started/create-a-process.md

 Next, we'll add an exclusive (XOR) gateway to our process model.
 The exclusive gateway is used to make a data-based decision about which path a process instance should follow.
 In this case, we want to ship items _with_ insurance if total order value is greater than or equal to $100 and ship _without_ insurance otherwise.

 That means when we create a process instance, we'll need to include order value as an instance variable.
-But we'll come to that later.
+We'll come to this later.

 First, let's take the necessary steps to configure our process model to make this decision.
 To add the gateway, take the following steps: